Private, In-Home Tutoring in Newark, Ohio

-SchoolTutoring Academy’s tutoring programs for Newark students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Newark, Ohio students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The curriculum for the Newark, OH districts is based on the adopted Common Core State Standards and they are included in Ohio’s New Learning Standards.
 These standards streamline the number of objectives covered and expect more rigor and relevance in these essential core concepts to ensure that students are college and career ready.

 We currently cover the following Newark-area school district: Newark City Schools.

 Educating Our Parents: Understanding the Newark District Curriculum

 Students are taught to think mathematically and to master mathematical operations, fractions, and decimals while applying these skills in solving problems and reasoning abstractly.
 Mathematics learning is more analytical and hands-on to help students understand the reasoning behind the process and the answers they obtain while working through problem-based scenarios.
 The Common Core focuses more on real-world applications and having students understand that the math they are learning is relevant to them now and in the future.

 Reading is at the core of the English/Language Arts curriculum.
 Students read and interact with a wide variety of selections.
 This curriculum includes all genres and more in the non-fiction area than ever before and analyzing more critically.
 Writing is also a central component of the curriculum and students are expected to learn techniques to write opinion pieces, analytic essays as well as other formats.

 Our Newark, Ohio tutoring programs are personalized just for you